Flawless Physio Logo

 Diagnosis

-A clinical assessment is the gold standard for diagnosing Mid Portion Achilles Tendinopathy.
+A clinical assessment is the gold standard for diagnosing mid-portion Achilles Tendinopathy.
 This will include a clinical interview and Physical Assessment to look at the loading capacity and strength of the Achilles Tendon.
-The therapist will squeeze the Achilles Tendon to locate the exact location of the pathology.

-An MRI or Ultrasound may rule out other conditions like a tendon tear that can present with similar symptoms.
+An MRI or Ultrasound are effective methods of diagnosis and may rule out conditions like an Achilles tendon tear or a Plantaris Rupture.

 picture of Location of pain of mid portion achilles tendinopathy

-A rehabilitation program is designed to overload the tendon.
-It should be carried out 3 times a week to allow the tendon to recover between sessions, and it is okay to have pain in your Achilles Tendon while you do the exercises, but this should subside within a couple of hours of the exercises.
+A rehabilitation program is designed to overload the tendon and should be carried out 3 times a week.
+This allows the tendon time to recover between sessions.
+It is okay to have pain in your Achilles Tendon while you perform the exercises, but this should subside within a couple of hours of the exercises.
 If the pain worsens the following morning, this is a sign of an overload the day before, and you should try fewer repetitions the following day.

-In very painful cases of Mid Portion Achilles Tendinopathy, try the isometric exercises first before moving on to the double-leg calf raises and then progress onto the single-leg calf raises.
+In very painful mid-portion Achilles Tendinopathy cases, try the isometric exercises before moving on to the double-leg calf raises and then progressing onto the single-leg calf raises.

-As we gather more information on Mid Portion Achilles Tendinopathy, we see that while there are many variations in strengthening programmes, any form of strength training helps.
+As we gather more evidence on the best treatment for mid-portion Achilles Tendinopathy, we see that while there are many variations in strengthening programmes.
+We believe that any form of strength training helps this pathology.
 We have outlined and demonstrated a typical Mid Portion Achilles Tendinopathy rehabilitation protocol below:

 Isometric Calf Raises